Very few systematic construction methods for creating multi-resolution analysis filters are present

 In this thesis, each solution is examined under various

-conditions from diverse points of view: the time to
+conditions from diverse points of view: the

 retrieve a result set, the size of transferred data,